UWPCE-PythonCert/ProgrammingInPython/_sources/exercises/unit_testing.rst.txt

   def walnut_party(walnuts, is_weekend):
       pass

-A totally do nothing function.
+A totally do nothing function -- of course the tests all fail!

 Making tests pass